Sebohe/makerdao_presentaion/script.md

 MakerDAO is an organization that has been tackling the problem of creating a stable coin.
 A stable coin is a crypto currency in which its value has minimal variation in regards to fiat currency.
 People that currently own crypto currencies like ether are not spending them.
 Why would they spend something which has the possibility of going in price tomorrow.
 Simply put, most crypto coins are terrible currencies due to their volatility.

 slide 2 (pizza and price chart)

-There is this famous story related with this.
-On May 22nd, 2010 someone bought two pizzas for 10000 bitcoins.
+A famoud example of this probelm occured on May 22nd, 2010 someone bought two pizzas for 10000 bitcoins.
 Those bitcoins are worth a lot more dollars now a days.
 Having a stable coin is good for general transactions.
 It removes the uncertainty of the price fluctuations and now people are more willing to accept the stable coin as a payment.
 MakerDAO believes that stable coins will unlock a great potential in the crypto currencies ecosystem.

 Slide 3 (Image of all of the coins)